-This is a story about how a gay teen male and some of his friends experience
+This is a story about a gay teen male and may involve sexual activity

-This story is fictional and any resemblances to real people or places are
+this story are fictional and any resemblances to real people are purely coincidental.

 The story is copyright of the author and may not be distributed or placed on any web sites without written permission from the author.

 I would like to thank my editor, Richard Lyon, for his hard work and encouragement and also Richie Ryan for his moral support.
 Any remaining errors are purely my own fault.

 If you enjoy this story then you might like to take a look at my (quite